AshwinSankar17/astravani/README.md

-# Astravaani: Streamlined Audio Processing for Synthesis and Enhancement
+# (FORGING) Astravaani: Streamlined Audio Processing for Synthesis and Enhancement

 Astravaani is a Python project that simplifies audio processing for synthesis and enhancement.
 It provides four main classes: `AudioSignal`, `AudioDataset`, `TTSDataset`, and `LossFunctions`.